 "Could I love him?"
 She asked herself in the darkness of the room.
 Her father had left her here without the carriage she was sure.
 She would leave to return home the moment the sun graced the soil.

-"I wish things were different" her voice sounded softly in the night.
+"I wish things were different" she whispered softly in the night.
 And Penelope swore it was her imagination but she thought she saw the stars dance in the night sky.